cybercrazetech/AI-Serve/README.md

-## AI-Serve
+## AI-Serve the Companion Bot
-*a companion bot capable of understanding different language, voice recognition and displaying emotions
+*a chatbot capable of understanding different language, voice recognition and displaying emotions

 *This project is not for commercial purpose. default character used is Chiaki Nanami from Danganronpa 1